microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 You've now seen how to update firewall rules for specific IP addresses or ranges of IP addresses.
 However, VMs in Azure have dynamic IP addresses (they change).
 You can set up static IP addresses, but even this can be difficult to maintain.
 You can, alternatively, use virtual network (VNet) rules to manage access from specific subnet(s) that contain your VMs or other services.
 Let's see how.

 In the Azure portal, navigate to your Azure SQL Database logical server (e.g. `aw-server0406`).
 In the left-hand menu, under Security, select **Firewalls and virtual networks**.
-This is where you added your Client IP address and turned "Allow Azure services and resources access to this server" to **OFF**.
+This is where you added your Client IP address and turned **Allow Azure services and resources access to this server** to **OFF**.
 You can also manage access to VNets from here.

 At the bottom, select **+ Add existing virtual network**.
 For the options, input the following:
 * Name: **VmVnet**